brown-band/website/pages/scripts/1980-1981/fall/cornell.md

 > It’s the story of the band of Bruno,\
 > Who was bringing up a half a pint of scotch\
 > All of them had pants of white, just like virgins,\
-> But they really weren't.
+> But they really weren’t.

 The Band now offers a musical description of their premarital bliss.